RubyMuibi/smart-client/README.md

 ## SMART
-SMART is a web app for finding and sharing project ideas.
+This is the client side of SMART, a web app for finding and sharing project ideas.